microsoft/durabletask-netherite/docs/hello-sample.md

 ["Tokyo","Seattle","London"]
 ```

+You may experience some delay initially, as the taskhub needs to be created the first time it is used.

 To shut down the functions app down, you can hit Control^C in the terminal which runs it.

-Note that if you leave the app running on your local machine during the next step, it will execute alongside with the cluster of machines you run in the cloud!
-That is, the Netherite load balancer will distribute the partitions over all machines in the cloud, and your local machine.
-While this "super-cluster" would function correctly, it is probably not what you want.
+Note that if you leave the app running on your local machine during the next step, it will execute alongside
+with the cluster of machines you run in the cloud!
+That is, the Netherite load balancer will distribute
+the partitions over all machines in the cloud, and your local machine.
+While this "super-cluster" would
+function correctly, it is probably not what you want.

 ## Deploy it to Azure